freginold/Note/README.md

   - Double-click the `note.hta` file to run the program

 ### Limitations:
-- Note files must be kept in the `notes` subfolder.
-When you create a new note, it is automatically saved there.
+- Note files must be kept in the `notes` subfolder, with a `.txt` file extension.
+When a new note is created, it is automatically saved there.
 - The program does not run correctly on Windows Vista systems